GrantMeStrength/retro/index.md

-## Retro Stuff
+## Retro Man

-My collection of pandemic-started retrocomputing projects.
-Some of this information is purely for my benefit as my memory isn't great and is tested by hopping between 8 bit CPUs and other retro systems, so don't expect a lot of exposition here.
+My collection of pandemic-started retrocomputing projects and other stuff.
+Some of this information is purely for my benefit as my memory isn't great and is tested by hopping between multiple 8 bit CPUs and other retro systems, so don't expect a lot of exposition here.
 I hope there are at least some useful links and ideas.

 I'm always interested in new (old) #retrocomputer projects.
 You'll find me talking about the latest shiny thing to catch my attention on Twitter or Instagram.